Search Our Resource Database

 The study concluded that the Youth Engagement and Progression Framework had significant impact on the service which may be seen as a positive .
 It provides vision for the service, however, it may be argued that Youth Work values and principles are diminished.

-Career Pack a: Introduction
+Career Pack b: Background

 Author: CWVYS &Promo Cymru 2008

-Introduction to the youth work career pack produced for the Welsh Assembly Government by the Council for Wales of Voluntary Services (CWVYS) and Promo Cymru as part of the 'Thanks Sam' campaign.
+Background to the youth work career pack produced for the Welsh Assembly Government by the Council for Wales of Voluntary Services (CWVYS) and Promo Cymru as part of the 'Thanks Sam' campaign.